laocan/video-conversion-app/README.md

 Video Conversion App
 ====================

-Example web application for my [Video Conversion Service](http://github.com/felipead/video-conversion-service) RESTful API.
+This is a simple web application that converts video files.
+It consumes my [Video Conversion RESTful API](http://github.com/felipead/video-conversion-service).

-A demo version is deployed [here](https://video-conversion-app.herokuapp.com).
+You can see it running [here](https://video-conversion-app.herokuapp.com).

 Requirements
 ------------